Meghan and Harry discuss Princess Diana, life as royals in upcoming Oprah interview

 CBS describes the interview as “wide ranging,” and promises that Meghan will be asked about entering into the royal family, life as a mother and wife and how she is coping with life under the ever watchful eye and scrutiny of the tabloids.

-While many on social praised the couple for their decision to tell their side of the story and lift the lid on what life in the public eye has been like, others criticized their decision to sit down with Winfrey.
+While many on social media praised the couple for their decision to tell their side of the story and lift the lid on what life in the public eye has been like, others criticized their decision to sit down with Winfrey.

 Royal correspondent Robert Jobson slammed the clips, describing the interview snippets as “conspiratorial and dramatic.”
 Taking to Twitter, he accused Winfrey of making “the royal family sound like the mafia,” and called her out for suggesting the royal family had attempted to silence the pair.

-“Is she [Oprah] suggesting our Queen, who has dedicated her entire life to duty and public service, is some kind of mob boss & the Royal Family the mafia?” he questioned.
+“Is she [Winfrey] suggesting our Queen, who has dedicated her entire life to duty and public service, is some kind of mob boss & the Royal Family the mafia?” he questioned.

-Oprah attended the couple’s lavish wedding ceremony in May 2018 and has since supported the couple.
+Winfrey attended the couple’s lavish wedding ceremony in May 2018 and has since supported the couple.